Mashpoe/c-vector/README.md

 | get the number of items in `vec_a`           |`int num_items = vector_size(vec_a);`    | no                      |
 | get the amount of allocated memory in `vec_a`|`int alloc_amt = vector_alloc(vec_a);`   | no                      |

-# What About Data Structures?
+# What About Structures?

-If you have a vector storing some kind of data structure, you can't initialize new elements of the vector like you would a variable, e.g. `{ a, b, c }`.
+If you have a vector storing some kind of structure, you can't initialize new elements of the vector like you would a variable, e.g. `{ a, b, c }`.
 To get around this, there's a set of special macros defined for both the Visual Studio compiler and compilers that support the `typeof` operator.
 These macros allow you to have more control over how you initialize a new element of a vector.

 Here are some examples: